-In most rural areas on the continent the access to improved water has increased from 45 percent 1990 to 56 percent in 2008.
-Most people in rural areas of the continent rely on surface water.
+In most rural areas on the continent, access to improved water has increased from 45 percent in 1990 to 56 percent in 2008.
+Most people in such areas rely on surface water.
 Boreholes are the main source of improved water, and a further 40 percent of the population rely on them.
 Access to piped water and stand posts is very low, having barely increased over the last 15 years.
-Indeed, in many countries, less than one percent of the rural population receives piped water.
+In many countries, less than one percent of the rural population receives piped water.